halima254/h-gallery/README.md

 <ul> Heroku for Deployment</ul>

 ## Set Up Process
+<ul>on your terminal, switch to virtual environment</ul>
-Ensure you have installed all the requirements before trying to run the app.These are: python-django, django-bootstrap, Pillow and postgresql
+<ul>Ensure you have installed all the requirements before trying to run the app.These are: python-django, django-bootstrap, Pillow and postgresql</ul>
-Git Clone the news-app from Github,open it in your preferred editor on your terminal, switch to virtual environment
+<ul>Git Clone the news-app from Github,open it in your preferred editor</ul>
-Run: python manage.py runserver ; this is to make the program excecutable. view the app.
+<ul>Run: python manage.py runserver ; this is to make the program excecutable.<ul>
+view the app.

 Copyright 2021 | Halima Yahya